SystemsApproach/sdn/access.rst

 bounds of >>1sec and >10ms, respectively, and the real-time control loop is assumed to be <1ms.

-This raises the question of how specific functionality is distributed between the Non-RT RIC, Near-RT RIC, and DU.
-Starting with the second pair (i.e., the two inner loops), it is important to recognize that not all RRM functions can be centralized.
-After horizontal and vertical CUPS disaggregation, the RRM functions are split between CU-C and DU.
-For this reason, the SDN-based vertical disaggregation focuses on centralizing CU-C-side RRM functions in the Near-RT RIC.

-Turning to the outer two control loops, the Near RT-RIC opens the possibility of introducing policy-based RAN control, whereby interrupts (exceptions) to operator-defined policies would signal the need for the outer loop to become involved.
+Focusing on the outer two control loops, the Near RT-RIC opens the possibility of introducing policy-based RAN control, whereby interrupts (exceptions) to operator-defined policies would signal the need for the outer loop to become involved.
 For example, one can